Toss3/nvidia_gpu_tracker_API/README.md

     -   **`[API]`**:
         -   `base_api_url`:  The base URL for the NVIDIA Partners API.  **Do not modify the placeholder `{locale}`**.
 These are automatically filled in by the script.
+        -   `inventory_api_url`: The base URL for the NVIDIA Inventory API. **Do not modify the placeholders `{sku}` and `{locale}`**.
         -   `locale`: The locale code for the NVIDIA marketplace you want to monitor (e.g., `fr-fr`, `sv-se`, `en-us`, `en-gb`, etc.).
 See the NVIDIA marketplace website for available locales.

     -   **`[Headers]`**:
-        -   These are the HTTP headers sent with the API request.
+        -   These are the HTTP headers sent with the Product Search API request.
 You generally shouldn't need to modify these unless the API's requirements change.
 They are important for mimicking a legitimate browser request.

     -   **`[Email]`**:
-        -   `product_email_subject`: The subject line for emails when a product is found in stock.
+        -   `product_email_subject`: The subject line for emails when a product is found in stock or when a SKU changes.
         -   `down_email_subject`: The subject line for emails when the API is down.
         -   `email_user`: Your Gmail address.
         -   `email_password`: The 16-character app password you generated.